Arrows FA1

+Design

 The FA1 was in reality a Shadow DN9, which Tony Southgate had designed for Shadow whilst working as a consultant for them.
 Southgate mistakenly believed that because he had designed the Shadow DN9 whilst working as a consultant (and not a Shadow employee) that he owned the intellectual rights to the Shadow DN9 design.
-Based on this misconception Arrows built the FA1, which was essentially a carbon copy of the DN9.
+Based on this misconception, Arrows built the FA1, which was essentially a carbon copy of the DN9.

+Banning

-The FA1 was banned by the London High Courts partway through the 1978 season after a legal protest from the Shadow team, on the grounds was a blatant copy of the DN9.
+The FA1 was banned by the London High Courts partway through the 1978 season after a legal protest from the Shadow team, on the grounds that the FA1 was a blatant copy of the DN9.
 The judgement handed down ruled that over 70% of the FA1 was identical to the DN9 and that all four Arrows FA1's should be broken up by Arrows and their parts handed over to the Shadow team.

-Knowing it would lose the case, Arrows hurriedly designed and built a new car, the A1, whilst the court case was being heard and did not miss a race.
+Knowing it would lose the case, Arrows hurriedly designed and built a new car, the A1, whilst the court case was being heard and so did not miss a race.